Waveframe-Labs/Aurora-Research-Initiative/governance/CHANGE_CONTROL_AND_VERSIONING_POLICY.md

 3. Governance log entry
 4. Provenance verification
 5. Metadata normalization

-6. Global ecosystem release tag creation
+Global ecosystem release tags are required only for qualifying releases as defined above.

 No subsystem may approve its own version changes.